AUSTRALIAN CITIZENSHIP

 FREQUENTLY ASKED QUESTIONS

-The most common ways of getting Australian citizenship are through naturalisation and descent.
+The most common ways of getting Australian citizenship are through conferral and descent.
 Please see the website of the Department of Home Affairs for a complete list of Australian citizenship routes.

 Australia does allow dual citizenship, so someone who becomes an Australian citizen can remain a citizen of another country.